asterisk/documentation/docs/Development/Reference-Information/Other-Reference-Information/Upgrading-pjproject-Bundled.md

 Now remove any patches found beneath the ./third-party/{project}/patches directory that have been added since the last version, **and** are now included in this new version.
 Again, only remove those patches that are currently included in the new version of the released software being upgraded to.

-!!! info ""
+/// note | Hint
-    Hint: patch files starting with '0000' (all zeros) are ones that are always carried over, and shouldn't require removing unless they have been contributed and accepted upstream.
+Patch files starting with '0000' (all zeros) are ones that are always carried over, and shouldn't require removing unless they have been contributed and accepted upstream.

-[//]: # (end-info)
+///

 To know which patches need to be removed either visit the project's website, and find the change log of issues/patches included, or probably better for each patch check the actual git log of the new software and ensure the patch has been included.